Key Points for a Happy Mom Life

 Give yourself a cue to re-group at your worst times of the day.

 Some nights, I feel mentally exhausted and snap at my children more than I’d like.
-My sister suggested creating fun kid boxes that they only get to play with at special times.
+So we have fun kid boxes that they only get to play with at special times.

 If it’s a long night or mom’s tired, pull them out.
 Not only is it an independent play for the child, but it gives parents some time to re-set and re-group.